ignaciocasal/immiaubot/README.md

 - **Real-time queries** — Check processing times for any visa subclass via `/check <subclass>`.
 - **Change notifications** — Get notified about visa subclasses with `/notify` and receive a Telegram message whenever the processing time estimate changes.
-- **Automated daily checks** — A GitHub Actions workflow scrapes the official Home Affairs website daily and pushes notifications to subscribed users.
+- **Automated daily checks** — Scheduled scraping via `daily-check` or `worker` mode.
+Can be run as a cron job, containerized service, or deployed to GCP.
-- **Multi-stream support** — Visa subclasses with multiple streams (e.g., 482, 858) are handled with an interactive stream picker.
+- **Multi-stream support** — Visa subclasses with multiple streams (e.g., 482, 858) are handled with interactive inline keyboards for stream selection.
+- **Inline interactions** — Stream pickers, inline subscribe buttons on check results, and interactive subscribe/unsubscribe flows via callback queries.

 ## Commands